dapplets/swarm-search/README.md

 B2: Search Dapplet intercepts the entered query from the website.

-B3: Search Dapplet send [OpenSearch-compatible query](#custom-opensearch-query) to fetch search results.
+B3: Search Dapplet sends [OpenSearch-compatible query](#custom-opensearch-query) to fetch search results.

 B4: Search API receives OpenSearch query and transforms it to ElasticSearch request.